Last updated on June 23, 2023 at 01:43 pm

 There’s a great TedTalk about how generational stereotypes are holding us back at work that talks about how generations might be a myth.
 They might not really exist.

-When really all generations want many of the same things.
-They want flexibility, purpose in their work, they want to feel recognized, and they want to be supported and cared about.
-Millennials in the workplace are no different, and Gen Z won’t be either.
-That doesn’t mean that there won’t be differences in people of different ages.
+That doesn’t mean that there won’t be differences between people of different ages.
 Sure there will.
-But those differences are more defined by life circumstances or individual experiences than by the generation you’ve been assigned at birth.
+But those differences are more defined by life circumstances or individual experiences than by the generation you fall into.

 “What if we radically, simply, not easily, meet people where they are?
 Individualize our approach…but this requires flexibility and curiosity.” —Leah Georges

 Learn how communication can help you break through